 The Beaujolais appellation, which was created in 1937, stretches from south of Mâcon down to north of Lyon and covers 14,500 hectares.
 12 AOCs exists Beaujolais, Beaujolais Villages and 10 crus (Brouilly, Chénas, Chiroubles, Côte de Brouilly, Fleurie, Juliénas, Morgon, Moulin-à-vent, Régnié, Saint-Amour).
 Here’s a tour of the Beaujolais region’s ten crus, an incomparable palette of expression for the famous and delicious Gamay grape.

 The delicate ones

-Chiroubles has the highest-placed vines in terms of altitude, with some grown as high as 450m.
+Chiroubles has the highest-placed vines in terms of altitude, which ranges from 270m to 600m above sea level.
 In warmer years, this is a great advantage, though there is a risk that the grapes won’t ripen sufficiently when the climate is cooler.
 This altitude, combined with thin, sandy soil, gives Gamay grapes that are light and fruity.
 They are elegant with low tannins and floral notes like peony.
 Great for pairing with charcuterie.

 In terms of surface, Fleurie is the third largest cru in the region.
 The highest-placed area is located on steep slopes, with most of the vines growing on gentler slopes towards the east and south.
 The granite-rich soil confers much finesse and charm to Fleurie wines, often labelled the most ‘feminine’ of the Beaujolais crus.
 It carried aromas of iris, rose, and violet.
 A very elegant Gamay.